databrary/www/datavyu/input/pages/download/download.md

 We suggest coding with an extended keyboard or a USB numpad to take advantage of Datavyu's Data Viewer Controller.
 The Controller maps onto the numpad and allows users to navigate swiftly and easily through a data source.

+Please feel free to use our :download:`coding example </resources/DatavyuSample.zip>` to practice coding with a sample video and corresponding spreadsheet.
+See how to observe specific behaviors and mark them in Datavyu.

 # Plugins

 You will soon be able to install additional plugins to customize Datavyu and make it yours.
 Stay tuned for greater functionality that addresses your different needs!